Orbital mixing and strong Hund's coupling stabilize spin order in van der Waals ferromagnet CrI3: Main text

-ARPES measurements not only reveal the energy positions of Cr 3\textit{d} states but also identify the I 5\textit{p} state distribution.
-Comparison between the ARPES bands (Fig.~\ref{fig:Fig3}a) and the calculated spectral function (Figs.~\ref{fig:Fig1}f and \ref{fig:Fig3}c) and pDOS (Fig.~\ref{fig:Fig3}d) shows that states from the VBM down to $E-E_{VBM} \approx \SI{-0.8}{\eV}$ are predominantly of I 5\textit{p} character, with Cr 3\textit{d} contributions starting to emerge below $\approx\SI{-0.5}{\eV}$.
-This is evident also from the disappearance of the prominent dispersing band at the VBM near $\Gamma$ (Fig.~\ref{fig:Fig1}f) in the Cr 3\textit{d}-projected spectral function (Fig.~\ref{fig:Fig3}c).
-Additionally, deeper-lying states between $\SI{-3.8}{\eV}$ and $\SI{-4.6}{\eV}$ exhibit exclusively I 5\textit{p} character.
-Their clear visibility in off-resonance ARPES measurements -- compared to their suppression under resonant conditions -- further confirms their I 5\textit{p} origin (Fig~\ref{fig:Fig2}a).
+Unlike these deeper states that come mostly from Cr 3\textit{d} orbitals, the states just below the VBM are mainly derived from I 5\textit{p} orbitals.
+This can be rationalized from the disappearance of the prominent dispersing band at the VBM near $\Gamma$ (Fig.~\ref{fig:Fig1}f) in the Cr 3\textit{d}-projected spectral function (Fig.~\ref{fig:Fig3}c).
+Additionally, the very deep states between $\SI{-3.8}{\eV}$ and $\SI{-4.6}{\eV}$, clearly visible in off-resonance ARPES measurements and suppressed under resonant conditions (Fig~\ref{fig:Fig2}a), exhibit almost exclusively I 5\textit{p} character, which is evident from the pDOS plot in Fig.~\ref{fig:Fig3}d.

-We can additionally note from the pDOS plot (Fig~\ref{fig:Fig3}d) that the Cr 3\textit{d} and I 5\textit{p} states overlap in a broad range across several electronvolts, suggesting strong orbital mixing between the two, which is characteristic of covalent bonding.
-On the other hand, the I 5\textit{p} states between $\SI{-3.8}{\eV}$ and $\SI{-4.6}{\eV}$ do not mix with Cr 3\textit{d} states, as evident from the nearly negligible Cr 3\textit{d} DOS values in this energy range.

-Now we turn to the orbital character and the magnetic state of CrI\textsubscript{3}; to get more insight into these, we present in Fig. \ref{fig:Fig2} the X-ray Absorption Spectroscopy (XAS) and XMCD spectra across the Cr \textit{L}\textsubscript{2,3} edges, measured at remanence below and above the Curie temperature $T_C$ \cite{Kummer2016,Brookes2018}.
+Now we turn to the orbital character in the ferromagnetic state of CrI\textsubscript{3}.
+We present in Fig. \ref{fig:Fig2} the X-ray Absorption Spectroscopy (XAS) and XMCD spectra across the Cr \textit{L}\textsubscript{2,3} edges, below and above $T_C$.

+The overall lineshape of the XAS white line \cite{Frisk2018,Kim2019} shows the main \textit{L}\textsubscript{3} peak (3) at \SI{575.9}{\eV}; two features lie at lower (peaks 1,2) and higher (peaks 4,5) photon energies.
+The \textit{L}\textsubscript{2} peak displays two features giving opposite dichroism (7,9), with a minor peak of the same dichroic character (8) and a pre-edge (6).
+We also observe almost no difference between $T>T_C$ and $T<T_C$ in the lineshape of the polarization-averaged XAS spectra (Supplemental Material Fig.~S2, main panel), which suggests that sample conditions were extremely stable during the measurement, and that the difference in the XMCDs is fully attributable to intrinsic effects.

+We quantify from sum rules \cite{Chen1995} the orbital and effective spin moments as $m_{L}=\num{0.00\pm0.06} \; \mu_B/\textrm{Cr}$, and $m_{S}=\num{2.45\pm0.05} \; \mu_B/\textrm{Cr}$.
+The slightly positive measured value of $\mu_L$ is smaller than the error, and compatible with zero orbital moment, as expected in CrI\textsubscript{3}.
+Conversely, $m_S$ is somewhat lower than the expected value ($3\;\mu_B/\textrm{Cr}$).
+In any case, the calculation of $m_L$ and especially $m_S$ is not necessarily an accurate procedure for early transition metals, due to the large overlap between \textit{L}\textsubscript{3} and \textit{L}\textsubscript{2} edges \cite{Obrien1994}.